A Kindergarten age child typcially:

 - Begins to see him or herself as a reader.

-- Understands that print goes from left to right and has meaning.
+- Understands that words in print go from left to right and have meaning.

 - Can say letters and point to letters of the alphabet.

 - Knows all the consonant sounds and may know the vowel sounds.

 - Recognizes simple words like “the”, “and”, “it”, and “is”.